mypttwo/scd/README.md

 # Simple Smart Contract Deployer

-Deploy smart contracts without running a local geth node using [web3 1.0.0](https://web3js.readthedocs.io/en/1.0/) and [nodejs](https://nodejs.org/en/).
+Deploy Ethreum smart contracts without running a local geth node using [web3 1.0.0](https://web3js.readthedocs.io/en/1.0/) and [nodejs](https://nodejs.org/en/).

 You will find this interesting if
  - you need a working example using [web3 1.0.0](https://web3js.readthedocs.io/en/1.0/).
-As of this doc checkin there plenty of code on the web using [web3 0.x.x](https://github.com/ethereum/wiki/wiki/JavaScript-API) but I couldn't find a complete working example using web3 1.0.0.
+As of this doc checkin there is plenty of code on the web using [web3 0.x.x](https://github.com/ethereum/wiki/wiki/JavaScript-API) but I couldn't find a complete working example using web3 1.0.0.
 (Maybe I didn't look hard enough!)
  - you do not want to run a local node - either to connect to [Ropsten](https://ropsten.etherscan.io/)/[Rinkeby](https://rinkeby.etherscan.io/) or even [testrpc/ganache](http://truffleframework.com/ganache/) .

 Disclaimers :

  1. This is not production code and is not secure.
 It also does not follow best practices for nodejs app development.
-This is simply an example deliberately stripped down for clarity.
+This is simply an example - deliberately stripped down for clarity.
  2. The simpler way to deploy the contract is to use [truffle console](#using-truffle-console) of course.
 This only demonstrates a way it can be done via nodejs.

 ## Getting Started